aws-samples/aws-cdk-intro-workshop/workshop/content/20-typescript/50-table-viewer/200-install.md

 Output should look like this:

 ```
-+ cdk-dynamo-table-viewer
++ cdk-dynamo-table-viewer@3.1.2
-added 30 packages from 5 contributors and audited 3663 packages in 7.987s
+added 1 package from 1 contributor and audited 886517 packages in 6.704s
 found 0 vulnerabilities
 ```